jayli3n/starwars/README.md

 Made with React.js and gets data from API: https://swapi.co/

 ##
-Used Tachyons classes on styling:<br>
+Used Tachyons classes for styling:<br>
 npm install --save-dev tachyons

 ##